 - The inclusion of these newly discovered elements did not disturb the periodic table.
 Examples include germanium, gallium, and scandium.

 - It was used to correct the wrong atomic weights in use at that time.

 - A variance from the atomic weight order was provided by Mendeleev’s table.

 The limitations of Mendeleev’s Periodic table are:

-- Hydrogens position was in the group of alkali metals but hydrogen also exhibited halogen like qualities.
+- Hydrogen’s position was in the group of alkali metals but hydrogen also exhibited halogen like qualities.

 - Isotopes were positioned differently since this type of classification of elements was done by considering the atomic weight of the element.
-Therefore – protium, deuterium and tritium would occupy varying positions in Mendeleev’s table.
+Therefore – protium, deuterium, and tritium would occupy varying positions in Mendeleev’s table.

 - An anomalous positioning of a few elements showed that the atomic masses did not increase regularly from one element to the next.
-An example for this would be the placement of cobalt (atomic mass of 58.9) before nickel (atomic mass of 58.7).
+An example of this would be the placement of cobalt (atomic mass of 58.9) before nickel (atomic mass of 58.7).

 These methods were the foundation on which the modern periodic table was built.
 However, the greatest contributor to the modern periodic table was Dmitri Mendeleev.
 Mendeleev is also known as the Father of the Modern Periodic Table.
-The modern periodic law is also called Mendeleev’s Law to honour him.
+The modern periodic law is also called Mendeleev’s Law to honor him.